platsek/nanohat-oled/README.md

 # NanoHat OLED with YouTube stats
-NanoHat OLED and GPIO Button Control for Armbian.
+Resources friendly NanoHat OLED and GPIO Button Control for Armbian.

 ## Thank You
 I used a lot of others people code/work.